 Basic Wolf Hunting Behavior As wolves circulate around their territory and encounter and test prey under various conditions, they gain information about prey's vulnerability to hunting (finding, catching, killing).
 Through trial and error, wolves end up with whichever prey they can capture.

-Wolves have a strong sense for self-preservation.
+Wolves have a strong sense of self-preservation.
 As such, they are continually weighing vulnerability against risk – this leads to testing prey’s vulnerability.
-Unlike bear and lion, wolves are not ambush predators.
-Wolves are not physically equipped to take down prey in the manner that bear and lion do.
-Wolves generally attack from behind, minimizing risk of injury or death by means of a hoof or antler.
+Unlike bears and lions, wolves are not ambush predators.
+Wolves are not physically equipped to take down prey like bears and lions.
+Wolves generally attack from behind, minimizing their risk of injury or death from a hoof or antler.
 Thus, wolves will pressure prey to entice them to flee.
-Getting the prey to flee also allows the wolves to evaluate which animal is the most vulnerable eventually singling out and putting their collective energy towards taking the identified prey.
+Getting their prey to run also allows the wolves to evaluate which animal is the most vulnerable, allowing them to single out and put their collective energy toward taking the weak target.

-Prey Vulnerability and Surplus Killing As with all predators, wolves kill to procure food needed to survive.
-For wolves, hunting takes a tremendous amount of energy and most hunting attempts are unsuccessful.
-Thus, wolves are driven take advantage of prey vulnerability to ensure sufficient food can be procured.
+Prey Vulnerability and Surplus Killing As with all predators, wolves kill to obtain the food needed to survive.
+For wolves, hunting takes a tremendous amount of energy, and most hunting attempts are unsuccessful.
+Thus, wolves take advantage of prey vulnerability to procure sufficient food with minimal effort and risk.

-Fringe territory (cattle gathered in open meadow against heavy woods)
+Fringe territory (cattle gathered in an open pasture against dense woods)

 Mothering instincts of cows

 Scattered cattle vs. grouped herds